-- "BAC" means brominated powdered activated carbon. - "Birchtech Corp.," the "Company," "we," "us," and "our" means Birchtech Corp. and its consolidated subsidiaries, or any or all of them, as the context may require. - "EGUs" means electric generating units. - "EPA" means the U.S. Environmental Protection Agency. - "ESP" means electro-static precipitators.
+- "BAC" means brominated powdered activated carbon. - "Birchtech Corp.," the "Company," "we," "us," and "our" means Birchtech Corp. and its consolidated subsidiaries, or any or all of them, as the context may require. - "EGUs" means electric generating units. - "EPA" means the U.S. Environmental Protection Agency. - "ESP" means electro-static precipitators. - "GAC" means granular activated carbon.

-- "GAC" means granular activated carbon. - "HFPO-DA" means hexafluoropropylene oxide dimer acid, which is a specific type of chemical within the PFAS group. - "Hg" means mercury. - "MATS" means Mercury and Air Toxics Standards established by the EPA to limit hazardous air pollutants emitted by coal- and oil-fired power plants. - "MCLs" means maximum contaminant levels. - "MW" means megawatts. - "NOX" means oxides of nitrogen. - "PAC" means powdered activated carbon. - "PFAS" means per-and polyfluoroalkyl substances, which are a group of synthetic chemicals also known as "forever chemicals". - "PFHxS" means perfluorohexane sulfonic acid, which is a specific type of chemical within the PFAS group. - "PFNA" means perfluorononanoic acid, which is a specific type of chemical within the PFAS group. - "PFOA" means perfluorooctanoic acid, which is a specific type of chemical within the PFAS group. - "PFOS" means perfluorooctane sulfonate, which is a specific type of chemical within the PFAS group. - "RSSCTs" means rapid small-scale column tests. - "SCR" means selective catalytic reduction. - "SDWA" means the U.S. Safe Drinking Water Act enacted in 1974 to protect public drinking water supplies throughout the United States. - "SEA®" means the Company's proprietary sorbent enhancing additive. - "SOX" means oxides of sulfur.
+- "Hazard Index MCL" means a regulatory limit used by the EPA to address safe drinking water when mixtures of certain PFAS are present. - "HFPO-DA" means hexafluoropropylene oxide dimer acid, which is a specific type of chemical within the PFAS group. - "Hg" means mercury. - "MATS" means the Mercury and Air Toxics Standards established by the EPA to limit hazardous air pollutants emitted by coal- and oil-fired power plants. - "MCLs" means maximum contaminant levels. - "MW" means megawatts. - "NOX" means oxides of nitrogen. - "PAC" means powdered activated carbon. - "PFAS" means per-and polyfluoroalkyl substances, which are a group of synthetic chemicals also known as "forever chemicals". - "PFBS" means perfluorobutanesulfonic acid, which is a specific type of chemical within the PFAS group. - "PFHxS" means perfluorohexane sulfonic acid, which is a specific type of chemical within the PFAS group. - "PFNA" means perfluorononanoic acid, which is a specific type of chemical within the PFAS group. - "PFOA" means perfluorooctanoic acid, which is a specific type of chemical within the PFAS group. - "PFOS" means perfluorooctane sulfonate, which is a specific type of chemical within the PFAS group. - "RSSCTs" means rapid small-scale column tests. - "SCR" means selective catalytic reduction. - "SDWA" means the U.S. Safe Drinking Water Act enacted in 1974 to protect public drinking water supplies throughout the United States. - "SEA®" means the Company's proprietary sorbent enhancing additive. - "SOX" means oxides of sulfur.